Cataract Surgery Specialists at Southwestern Eye Center

 Through the natural aging process, the clear lens gradually clouds and hardens.
 As the clouding increases, vision becomes fogged or blurry because the light is not clearly focused on the retina.
 This is called a cataract.

-A cataract may take a number of years to develop and usually form in both eyes, however not always at the same time.
-Although they are a natural part of the aging process and affect millions of Americans every year, they need to be properly diagnosed and treated.
+A cataract may take a number of years to develop and usually forms in both eyes, but not always at the same time.
+Although cataracts are a natural part of the aging process and affect millions of Americans yearly, they need to be properly diagnosed and treated.

 How is a Cataract Removed?